Ami14123/Explanable-Eldercare-Agent/README.md

 ### Why This Knowledge Source Was Selected

-These knowledge sources were selected because they cover common and high impact elderly care risks.
-The selected topics are practical for real conversations with elderly users, including safety concerns, medication uncertainty, online scams, and fall related risks.
+Cover common and high impact elderly care risks, practical for real conversations with elderly users, including safety concerns, medication uncertainty, online scams, and fall related risks.

-The local Markdown format makes the knowledge base easy to inspect, update, and explain.
-This is important for transparency because developers can directly review what information the system uses.
+The local Markdown format makes the knowledge base easy to inspect, update, and explain. ==> transparency

-FAISS allows the system to retrieve relevant care information before generating an answer.
-This helps reduce unsupported responses and makes the output more grounded.
+FAISS allows the system to retrieve relevant care information before generating an answer  ===>  reduce unsupported responses and makes the output more grounded.

 The care graph adds an explainable reasoning layer.
 For example, if a user says they feel dizzy, the system can connect this signal to fall risk, recommend sitting down, and suggest caregiver support when needed.

 ### Limitations